Australian Payday Super Changes

 What is QE?

-QE replaces OTE (Ordinary Time Earnings) as the base for super calculations.
-It brings together multiple super-able amounts into one term.
+QE replaces OTE (Ordinary Time Earnings) as the basis for super calculations.

 The introduction of QE does not fundamentally change the calculation of the minimum superannuation guarantee (‘SG’) contribution an employer must make to avoid becoming liable to the SG charge ('SGC').